Chiaki Matsuda

-Rear Admiral Matsuda Chiaki (Japanese: 松田千秋) (29 September 1896 – 6 November 1995) was an admiral in the Imperial Japanese Navy and the third captain of the Yamato.
+Rear Admiral Chiaki Matsuda (松田千秋, Matsuda Chiaki) was an admiral in the Imperial Japanese Navy and the third captain of the Yamato.

 Early life and career

 Matsuda was born in Kamoto, now part of the city of Yamaga.
 He entered the Imperial Japanese Naval Academy in September 1913.
 He was graduated as a midshipman, placing 14th out of 95 students, on 22 November 1916 while on a training cruise aboard the cruiser Tokiwa.
 The cruise began at Sasebo and took him to the ports of Osaka, Shimizu, Maizuru, Incheon, Zhenhai, Dalian, Lushun, Weihaiwei and Qingdao.
 He returned to Japan on 3 March 1917, resuming his training on 5 April with another cruise in the South Seas which took him to Vancouver, San Francisco, Keelung, Hong Kong (San Pedro), Honolulu, Palau, Yap and Angaur.
 He returned to Japan on 17 August and joined the crew of the Haruna two days later.
 He was commissioned an ensign on 1 December and joined the battleship Kawachi.
 After the Kawachi was sunk in a magazine explosion on 12 July 1918, he rejoined the Haruna on 15 August before joining the cruiser Azuma as a supplementary guidance officer on 9 November.

 After a cruise in March 1919, taking him to Manila, Hong Kong and Singapore, Matsuda returned to Japan on 20 July.
 He was promoted to sub-lieutenant on 1 December and assigned to the Navy Torpedo School.
 He entered the Navy Gunnery School on 31 May 1920 and joined the cruiser Yūdachi on 1 December.
 He was appointed squadron strategy officer on the battleship Kongō on 1 December 1921.
 Promoted to lieutenant the following 1 December, he entered the 22nd graduate-level class at the Navy Gunnery School on the same day, graduating with honours on 29 November 1923 and assigned to the brand-new destroyer Kamikaze as chief gunnery officer.
 He was assigned as squad leader on the battleship Mutsu on 1 December 1924, and as an instructor at the Navy Gunnery School the following 1 December.

 On 1 December 1926, Matsuda joined the 26th class of students at the Naval War College, from which he graduated on 6 November 1928, placing 12th of 22 students in his class.
 He was promoted to lieutenant-commander on 10 December and assigned to the Bureau of Personnel in the Ministry of the Navy.
 Studying English at the American Language School, he was posted as an additional military attaché and aide at the U.S. embassy in May 1930.
 The following May, Matsuda was assigned to the Kiso as gunnery chief and was assigned to the first division of the Naval General Staff on 7 September.
 Promoted to commander on 15 November 1933, he was appointed to the Imperial Army General Staff on 2 April 1934 as a naval liaison officer, and was assigned to the second division of the Naval General Staff on 15 November.